 If you would like to solicit donations from businesses, you must provide a list of those businesses to Student Involvement.
 The list will be submitted to University Advancement for approval, and you will be notified of their decision.
 Our university fundraising efforts must be coordinated to ensure we do not overburden a single person or entity.

 Student Organization Events and Travel

 If your student organization is planning an event or travel, the information below will help navigate you through the process.

 To ensure the event or program gets approved, follow these steps:

 - Log in to CollegiateLink with your SEU username and password and submit your event.
+You will also be able to reserve a location on campus without going through the 25live software.
 You must complete the entire form so Student Involvement can contact you if necessary.

 - Download the Student Organizations Manual to learn more.

 - Questions: Visit or email Student Involvement Ragsdale Center 304.